 - Whether you intend to pursue an elementary, middle, or high school teaching position

 In the following weeks, you will need to complete the Security Clearance form and fingerprinting.
 Once these completed forms are received by the Office of Clinical Teaching (in the College of Education), you will be assigned a field experience placement.
 You will receive a document indicating the name of the campus and music teacher where you have been assigned.
 When you receive your placement, you will also receive a College of Education I.D. badge that must be worn in all field-experience and clinical teaching placements.
 This I.D. identifies you to local school administrators as an APSU student in a teacher education program.

 Step 1: Contact your Mentor Teacher (the teacher to whom you have been assigned) to schedule your observations.
 You may need to do some research to find the music teacher’s e-mail and phone number.
 When you contact your teacher, follow this prompt:

 Hello.
-I am a music education major at Austin Peay State University and have been assigned to your classroom to complete “X” hours of observation.
+I am pursuing a music education concentration at Austin Peay State University and have been assigned to your classroom to complete “X” hours of observation.
 I am writing/calling to ask about your schedule, and to see when I might be able to come to your classroom to complete these observations.
 I can be reached at (your e-mail and phone no).